 In my diagnostic test I scored pretty decent in the verbal (mid 70th percentile) but my Quant brought me down significantly (less than 50th percentile.)
 Pretty depressing but I knew I had to get better.
 I decide I need professional help.

 I did a careful analysis of different GMAT tutoring options.
 There was the "Big Classroom" GMAT type of prep usually held by more recognized names such as Kaplan

-or Manhattan Prep and there was the more small boutique private tutoring types of prep.
+and there was the more small boutique private tutoring types of prep.
 Of course, Kaplan

-and Manhattan Prep offer private tutoring but they were really pushing me towards the classroom style of prep.
+offer private tutoring but they were really pushing me towards the classroom style of prep.
 Since all GMAT prep is kinda costly I wanted to make sure I made the right choice.
 I decided to go with private tutoring since I wanted to improve my score significantly in a short amount of time.
 Next, I laid out my criteria for a tutor: flexible (preferably someone who can meet online), an expert on the Quant, well-spoken, not too expensive (less than $200 an hour), and most importantly, someone who can motivate me.
 Believe me, after a stressful week at the office the last thing you'll want to do is crack open a GMAT book and do 2 hours worth of Data Sufficiency questions.

 4. Stay Focused and Disciplined